dola-chky/storymanagement/README.md

 # storymanagement

 This is a story management application.You can create, update and delete stories here.
 Initially I have created rest api endpoint for create, update and delete.You can create and update a story from both json or plain text format.
 Third party users can also consume a story in plain text or json format.
-As the user interface is still in progress you can test the endpoints by using rest client.
+As the applicationUser interface is still in progress you can test the endpoints by using rest client.
 Follow the instructions below to test the endpoint:

 # to get a list of stories